 Content can be watched online or offline, so you’ll be able to watch films and shows without an internet connection.
 There does appear to be a download limit, implying you can only download a few episodes at a time.

 At WWDC 19 it was confirmed that the Apple Originals will be offered in 4K.
 Another announcement saw Apple team up with the BBC to shoot underwater footage in 4K HDR for tvOS screensavers.
 The Apple TV app will also be home to the “largest collection of 4K HDR content to browse, buy and rent”.
 The TV app will support Dolby Vision HDR, and Dolby Atmos audio.

 The service is slated be available on all Apple devices, from the iPad to the Apple TV box.
 The Apple TV app is, for the time being, exclusively available on select 2018 and all 2019 Samsung smart TVs.
 The app is expected to come to Amazon Fire TV, LG, Roku, Sony and VIZIO (a US TV brand) in the future.

 Owners of LG and Sony smart TVs will get AirPlay 2 support, allowing them to play videos and other content from their iPhone or iPad to their smart TVs.

 Apple TV Plus − Launch date

-Apple said the service would launch in 100+ countries at launch, and we’d be hugely surprised if the UK wasn’t one of those countries at launch.
+Apple said the service would launch in 100+ countries at launch, and we’d be surprised if the UK wasn’t one of those countries.

-As Apple is launching its own content alongside subscriptions from other content providers, we don’t expect the UK to get the same options the US due to licensing issues.
-For instance, HBO Go is not available in the UK − Sky Atlantic has the rights to HBO content − although we did spot BBC/ITV’s Brit Box on the list of content providers.
+As Apple is launching its own content alongside subscriptions from other content providers, we don’t expect the UK to get the same options as the US due to licensing issues.
+For instance, HBO Go is not available in the UK − Sky Atlantic has the rights to HBO content.
+We did spot BBC/ITV’s Brit Box on the list of content providers.